Contact: John Johnson or Geoff Kimmerly

 Contact sports again revealed the most head injuries.
 Ranking first was football, 11 and 8-player combined, with 44 head injuries per 1,000 participants – a decrease of five head injuries per 1,000 participants from 2015-16.
 Ice hockey repeated with the second-most injuries per 1,000, with 36 (down two injuries per 1,000 from 2015-16), and girls soccer was again third with 28 head injuries per 1,000 participants (also down two from the previous year).

-In fact, after football and hockey, the next four sports to show the highest incidences of head injuries were girls sports – girls soccer followed by girls basketball (23 per 1,000), girls competitive cheer (22) and girls lacrosse (20).
-Although girls basketball moved up from fifth to fourth for highest ratio, it did see a decline of six injuries per 1,000 participants from 2015-16.
+In fact, after football and hockey, four of the next five sports to show the highest incidences of head injuries were girls sports – girls soccer followed by girls basketball (23 per 1,000), girls competitive cheer (22) and girls lacrosse (20).
+Although girls basketball again showed the fifth-highest ratio, it did see a decline of six injuries per 1,000 participants from 2015-16.

 Startling indications of another potential trend were seen again in the number of reported head injuries suffered by girls and boys playing the same sports.
 Soccer, basketball and baseball/softball are played under identical or nearly identical rules.
 Just as in 2015-16, females in those sports reported significantly more concussions than males playing the same or similar sport.